Kenneth Keller Hall: Federal judicial service

-Hall was nominated by President Richard Nixon on November 22, 1971, to a seat on the United States District Court for the Southern District of West Virginia vacated by Judge John A. Field Jr. He was confirmed by the United States Senate on December 1, 1971, and received his commission on December 6, 1971.
+Hall was nominated by President Richard Nixon on November 22, 1971, to a seat on the United States District Court for the Southern District of West Virginia vacated by Judge John A. Field Jr. This was at the recommendation of Democratic Senator Robert Byrd and over the objection of the Republican West Virginia governor, Arch A. Moore Jr., who preferred a Republican candidate, John Thomas Copenhaver Jr. According to Moore biographer Brad Crouser, "Byrd normally was a guest in Judge Hall's home when he ran for congress and thereafter, and it was pay-back time."
+Nixon, Crouser writes, "apparently felt he needed Byrd's vote in the Senate more than the allegiance of the West Virginia GOP, Arch Moore included."

+He was confirmed by the United States Senate on December 1, 1971, and received his commission on December 6, 1971.
 His service was terminated on September 26, 1976, due to elevation to the Fourth Circuit.

 Hall was nominated by President Gerald Ford on August 26, 1976, to a seat on the United States Court of Appeals for the Fourth Circuit vacated by Judge John A. Field Jr. He was confirmed by the Senate on September 1, 1976, and received his commission on September 3, 1976.
 He assumed senior status on February 24, 1998.
 His service was terminated on July 8, 1999, due to his death in Charleston.